lmitechnologies/Gadget_Inspection_Template/gadgetapp-custom/README.md

 #### LineChart

 A line chart with a single line.
-Used to chart a numeric value over time.
+Used to chart values over time.

 - **decisionKey**: the name of the value to be charted (it expects the value to be a number)
 - **historyLen**: the number of inspection events to track before over writing them.
 Default 10
+- **yLabels**: list of strings used as labels on the y axis.
+Defaults to null, if set the decision value must be in the list of labels

 #### MultiLineChart

 A line chart with multiple lines.
 Used to chart the number of times something occurs during an inspection event.

 - **decisionKey**: the name of the value to be charted.
+Value must be list of key value pairs [[label, value]...]
+- **historyLen**: the number of inspection events to track before over writing them.
+Default 10

 #### BarChart